DavideDelVecchio/azure-m2c-wgm/docs/17_roadmap.md

 chronological order.

 - Implement a **Validation Process**
-  - Validate the presence of Storage Containers
+  - Validate the presence of Storage Containers - DONE
-  - Validate the presence of Storage Blobs
+  - Validate the presence of Storage Blobs - WIP
   - Validate the presence of Target CosmosDB Containers
   - Validate the presence of Azure Data Factory Artifacts
   - Validate approximate document counts; Source vs Target DB